nical/moz-wgpu-update/README.md

 ```

 `upstream-remote` is the name of the remote git will pull from (for example `upstream` in the command `git pull upstream master`) to get the latest changes.
 If not specified, the default is "upstream".
+`main-branch` is the project's main branch.
+It should be "master" for naga and "trunk" for wgpu.

 `github-api-token` is needed by the `audit` command.
 It is explained later in this document.